ankrutik/notes/aws/solutions_arch_cert/notes.md

 Supports **IP multicast** (not supported by any other AWS service).

-## AWS VPN CloudHub - conn sites in different VPNs
+## VPN Options

-**Connects multiple sites each with its own VPN.**
+### **AWS Site-to-Site VPN**

+- creates an IPsec VPN connection between your VPC and your remote network.
+- On the AWS side of the Site-to-Site VPN connection, a **virtual private gateway** or **transit gateway** provides two VPN endpoints (tunnels) for automatic failover.

+### **AWS Client VPN**

+- a managed client-based VPN service that provides secure TLS VPN connections between your AWS resources and on-premises networks.

+### **AWS VPN CloudHub**

+- capable of wiring multiple AWS Site-to-Site VPN connections together on a virtual private gateway.
+- This is useful if you want to enable communication between different remote networks that uses a Site-to-Site VPN connection.
-Uses "**Hub-spoke**" model
+- Uses "**Hub-spoke**" model

-Operates over Internet, but customer gateway to AWS VPN CloudHub is encrypted (since it's a VPN).
+- Operates over Internet, but customer gateway to AWS VPN CloudHub is encrypted (since it's a VPN).

+### **Third-party software VPN appliance**

+- You can create a VPN connection to your remote network by using an Amazon E**C2 instance** in your VPC that's running a third party software VPN appliance.

 ## AWS Network Costs